Richard Malone

 Brief Life History of Richard

-Richard Malone was born on 11 March 1776, in Loudoun, Virginia, British Colonial America as the son of John Malone.
-He had at least 4 sons and 6 daughters with Susannah Weaver.
-He died on 21 October 1857, in Lyra, Scioto, Ohio, United States, at the age of 81, and was buried in Vernon Cemetery, Vernon Township, Scioto, Ohio, United States.
+When Richard Malone was born on 11 March 1776, in Loudoun, Virginia, British Colonial America, his father, Esq.
+John Malone, was 31 and his mother, Rebecca Goode, was 30.
+He married Susannah Weaver about 1795, in Loudoun, Virginia, United States.
+They were the parents of at least 4 sons and 7 daughters.
+He died on 21 October 1857, in Vernon Township, Scioto, Ohio, United States, at the age of 81, and was buried in Lyra, Scioto, Ohio, United States.

 Do you know Richard?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account